-I consider myself a seasoned traveler, having averaged more than 100,000 miles/year over the last 25 years.
+I consider myself a seasoned traveler.
+Before kids, I averaged more than 100,000 miles/year over 25 years.
 So when something isn’t right, I usually pick up on it.
-That’s what happened when I was catching a recent flight from Los Angeles (LAX) to Chicago (ORD).
+That’s what happened when I was catching a flight once from Los Angeles (LAX) to Chicago (ORD).
 Since I wasn’t traveling with my family, I was traveling carry-on only, and I’d checked in online, so I had my boarding pass ready to go.
 I remember looking at the regular TSA security line and thinking, “Those poor people.”
 The wait had to be well over 30 minutes, and even the TSA PreCheck line was 15 people deep.
+RELATED: The Trick to Getting TSA PreCheck Fast And 4 Other Tips You Need to Know

 Feeling grateful, I cruised up to the three CLEAR kiosks, which were each in use but had no line.
 CLEAR costs $179/year (though there are ways to get it cheaper).
 One thing I love about CLEAR is that I don’t need to show my ID to use it, which means I can leave my wallet in my bag.
 I simply scan my fingerprints and my boarding pass and a representative walks me to the front of the TSA PreCheck line.
 That’s how it always works.